Mary Kom: Media and popular culture

 Her autobiography, Unbreakable, was co-authored by Dina Serto and published by HarperCollins in late 2013.
+An excerpt from this biography has been given as a prose lesson in Samacheer Kalvi English textbook for 11th standard.

 Priyanka Chopra portrayed Kom in Mary Kom, a 2014 Hindi language biographical film about her life.
 The movie is directed by Omung Kumar and was released on 5 September 2014.

 The Good Night Stories for Rebel Girls, a children's book which features short stories about female role models to children, includes an entry on Mary Kom.

-Kom also features in the 2016 documentary With This Ring, which follows the experiences of India's women's boxing team across the course of six years from 2006 - 2012.
+Kom also features in the 2016 documentary With This Ring, which follows the experiences of India's women's boxing team across a span of six years, from 2006 to 2012.

 Personal life

-Kom is married to the footballer Karung Onkholer (Onler).
+Kom was married to the footballer Karung Onkholer (Onler).
 Kom first met her husband in 2000 after her luggage was stolen while travelling by train to Bangalore.
 In New Delhi while on her way to the National Games in Punjab she met Onkholer who was studying law at Delhi University.
 Onkholer was the president of the North East students body and helped Kom.
 They became friends and thereafter began dating each other.
 After four years they were married in 2005.
 Together they have three sons, twins born in 2007, and another son born in 2013.
 In 2018, Kom and her husband adopted a girl named Merilyn.
+They were divorced in December 2023.

+As of 2025, she lives in Faridabad's Surajkund area in Haryana state.

 Association with social causes

 Kom is an animal rights activist, and supporter of People for the Ethical Treatment of Animals (PETA) India, starring in an ad to call for an end to the use of elephants in circuses.
 "Circuses are cruel places for animals where they are beaten and tortured.
 As a mother, I can imagine what animals go through when their children are taken away from them to forcefully perform in circuses.
 It's sad," Kom has been quoted in the media.

 Kom has also backed PETA India's humane education campaign, Compassionate Citizen.
 She has written a letter to the education ministers of states and union territories across India requesting that the programme be incorporated into official school curriculums.

 In an interview in the Times of India she was quoted as saying, "One of the best ways to knock out cruelty to animals is to teach compassion to young people.
 Animals need us in their corner.
 With violence seemingly all around us, it is more important than ever that we teach lessons of respect and kindness in the classroom."